Sayannil/My-Website/README.md

 ### About Me

-I am currently a UG first year student studying BTech in Civil Engineering from [IIT Bombay](https://www.iitb.ac.in/).
+I am currently a UG second year student pursuing B.Tech.
+Honours in Chemical Engineering and Minor in Operations Research from [IIT Bombay](https://www.iitb.ac.in/).

 I live in Powai, Mumbai and my hometown is Kolkata.